-A WordPress multisite network consists of a number WordPress websites that can be managed from a central network dashboard.
-Every website on the network uses the same WordPress core and plugin files as all the other websites on the network, but a number of different tables in the database.
-One of the main advantages of multisite networks are network users – instead of having users for every websites, a network user can be granted access to all the different sites on the network.
-For example a user can be an admin one one website and an author on the other.
+A WordPress multisite network consists of a number of WordPress websites that can be managed from a central network dashboard.
+Every website on the network uses the same WordPress core and plugin files as all the other websites on the network but a number of different tables in the database.
+One of the main advantages of multisite networks is network users – instead of having users for every website, a network user can be granted access to all the different sites on the network.
+For example, a user can be an admin on one website and an author on the other.

 How to enforce strong password policies on WordPress multisite networks

 WordPress only has a password strength meter, which the majority of users ignore.
-So the only way to enforce strong password policies on a WordPress multisite network is to install WPassword.
-The plugin supports multisite networks right of the box.
-It supports both the sub domain and sub directory multisite network setups.
+So the only way to enforce strong password policies on a WordPress multisite network is to install MelaPress Login Security.
+The plugin supports multisite networks right out of the box.
+It supports both the subdomain and subdirectory multisite network setups.

-Once you install WPassword, navigate to the Password policies tab in the network dashboard.
-From here you can:
+Once you install MelaPress, navigate to the Password policies tab in the network dashboard.
+From here, you can:

 - Mass reset the password of all multisite network users with one click,

 - Exclude users or users with a specific WordPress role from the policies,